Choosing between products

 Processor architectureESP32-S3ESP32-S3ESP32

-RAM memory8MB PSRAM8MB PSRAM8MB PSRAM (firmware uses currently 4MB, but hardware has 8MB).
+RAM memory8MB PSRAM8MB PSRAM8MB PSRAM (firmware uses currently 4MB, but hardware has 8MB for future use).

 Flash memory storage16MB16MB16MB